stellar/stellar-dbt-public/models/docs/universal.md

 Current snapshot tables (tables that end in `*_current`) require a singular, unique identifier so that only records that change are updated.
 This column is a concatenation of the natural keys to create a unique key.
 {% enddocs %}

-{% docs upstream_insert_ts %}
-The timestamp in UTC when a batch of records was inserted into an upstream table.
-This field can help identify gaps in data as well as improve rerun capabilities.
-The timestamp should not be used during ad hoc analysis and is useful for data engineering purposes.
-{% enddocs %}

 {% docs asset_code %}
 The 4 or 12 character code representation of the asset on the network.